osirisdark1/osirisdark1/README.md

 Two additional endpoints provide basic integration with KiCad and Visual Studio Code:

 - `POST /generate-circuit-kicad` - Generates a circuit and saves it as a KiCad project.
 If the optional `kicad-cli` tool is installed, the schematic will be opened automatically.
 - `POST /generate-circuit-workspace` - Same as above but also creates a `.code-workspace` file for VS Code.
+If the `code` CLI is installed, the workspace will be opened automatically.

 Example `.env` file: